I Want To...

 The Johns Hopkins Hospital now has 24/7 visiting hours on all units.
 This allows families to be near their loved ones during a hospital stay.
 New areas of the hospital include private rooms and sleep furniture for a family member stay overnight in a patient room.
 Patients and families coming to the emergency room at Johns Hopkins hospitals are promptly greeted by a staff member to help direct them where to go and to reduce the patient’s anxiety.

 Listening to Patients

 All Johns Hopkins Medicine hospitals seek regular feedback directly from past patients and families through Patient and Family Advisory Councils.
-The Councils bring former patients and family members together with hospital leaders and staff to address patient experience needs and develop new ideas for improving patient care and communication.
+The Councils bring former patients and family members together with hospital leaders and staff.
+They discuss patient experience needs and develop new ideas for improving patient care and communication.

-Executive leaders also make rounds on patient floors to informally ask patients and families about their experiences.
+Executive leaders go to patient floors to informally ask patients and families about their experiences.
 This helps give leadership a view of what is going well and what areas need improvement.